VRConservation/confi/1_intro.md

 ## Chapters

-The book contains the following chapters:
+Following the Introduction and Forward, the book contains the following chapters:

 **1. Primer**.
 Introduces conservation finance and provides examples and cases.